jedick/jedick.github.io/_pages/home.md

   - image_path: /assets/siteimages/CHNOSZ_banner.png
     title: "Software Engineering"
     excerpt: "
-        My software engineering journey started with the **CHNOSZ** R package for thermodynamic calculations and visualization.
+        My software engineering journey started with the **CHNOSZ** R package for thermodynamic calculations and diagrams.
         I have maintained this package [on CRAN](https://cran.r-project.org/package=CHNOSZ) since 2009 and it is used by [100+](https://scholar.google.com/scholar?cites=18385152422710735148&as_sdt=2005&sciodt=0,5&hl=en) [research groups](https://scholar.google.com/scholar?cites=8675465244739999021&as_sdt=2005&sciodt=0,5&hl=en) around the world.
         One of the reasons for its success is *data quality* ([blog post](blog/thermodynamic-data-consistency-Li-mica/)) as much as the computational and visualization features.
    "